Specification Tests for the Propensity Score: Monte Carlo simulation study

 As before, we first discuss the size properties of the tests.
-From the results of $DGP6$, we find that $KS_{n}$ and $CvM_{n}$ tests are oversized when $n$ is relatively small, but as $n$ increases, the empirical size gets very close to its nominal value. \cite{Shaikh2009} test, on the other hand, tends to be very conservative (with the exception when $c=0.01),$ and sensitive to the choice bandwidth.
+From the results of $DGP6$, we find that $KS_{n}$ and $CvM_{n}$ tests are oversized when $n$ $=100$, but as sample size $n$ increases, the empirical size gets closer to its nominal value.
+The same holds true for ICM tests based on the unprojected process (\ref{R1}). \cite{Shaikh2009}'s test tends to be conservative (with the exception when $c=0.01),$ and sensitive to the bandwidth choice.
+The traditional balancing tests, and the ICM tests based on (\ref{rtrad}) are conservative, reflecting the \textquotedblleft curse of dimensionality\textquotedblright .
+Finally, note that when the propensity score is correctly specified, the finite sample properties of the $ATE$ estimator (\ref{ate}) are good: the bias and the length of the 95\% confidence interval get smaller when sample size increases, and the coverage probability is relatively close to its nominal value.
+When one trims observations with extreme estimated propensity score, these properties further improve; see Table \ref{tab:mc2trim} in the Appendix B.

-Next, let us discuss the relative performance of the tests in terms of power.
-What is clear from Table \ref{tab:sim2} is that, regardless of the sample size and bandwidth considered, \cite{Shaikh2009} test seems to have no power to detect the alternatives described in $DGP7$, $DGP9$, and $DGP10$ .
-For $DGP8$, the maximum power for their test is approximately 30\% when $ n=1,000$ and $c=0.15.$ However, when one sets $c=0.01,$ the power of \cite {Shaikh2009} test reduces to approximately 10\%, highlighting again how important (and non-trivial) is to \textquotedblleft appropriately\textquotedblright\ choose the bandwidth.
+Note that when the propensity score is misspecified, the $ATE$ estimator ( \ref{ate}) can be severely biased, and inference can be unreliable.
+Thus, tests with higher power to detect such misspecifications can prevent one to make misleading conclusions about the effectiveness of a given policy.
+What is clear from Table \ref{tab:sim2} is that, regardless of the sample size and bandwidth considered, \cite{Shaikh2009}'s test seems to have little to no power to detect the alternatives described in $DGP7$, $DGP9$, and $DGP10$ .
+For $DGP8$, the maximum power for their test is approximately 55\% when $ n=1,000$ and $c=0.1.$ However, with $c=0.01,$ the power of \cite{Shaikh2009} 's test reduces to approximately 30\%, highlighting again how important (and non-trivial) is to \textquotedblleft appropriately\textquotedblright\ choose the bandwidth.
+In sharp contrast with \cite{Shaikh2009}'s test, note that for moderately sized samples, our proposed $KS_{n}$ and $CvM_{n}$ tests have non-trivial power to detect all the alternatives.
+Our projection-based tests seem to dominate the other tests in the scenarios considered.
+Note that the traditional balancing tests have no power to detect the alternatives considered.
+Finally, ICM tests based on the traditional empirical process ( \ref{rtrad}) have substantially less power than our proposed tests, reflecting the cost of the \textquotedblleft curse of dimensionality\textquotedblright .
+The power gains from using the projection-based process (\ref{emp-process}) instead of the unprojected process (\ref{R1}) can also be noted.